 This Section discusses the minimum deposit requirements for a database that consists predominantly of photographs.
-In some cases, the Visual Arts Division may ask the applicant to submit additional deposit material, particularly when the claim is submitted using the electronic registration system.
-For specific guidance, applicants should contact the Visual Arts Division at (202) 707-8202.
+In some cases, the Visual Arts Division may ask the applicant to submit additional deposit material, particularly when the claim is submitted

 In all cases, the applicant should prepare and submit a brief statement that describes the database.
-The specific requirements for this descriptive statement are discussed in Section 1112.7(C).
+The specific requirements for this descriptive statement are discussed in Section $\frac{117.6(C)}{1112.7(C)}$ .